katkorre/search-in-ai/internship.md

 - **Edge cases** – include ambiguous or challenging samples
 - **Query similarity** – prefer samples semantically close to the query

+The steps are:
+1. Build a prompt that uses $n$ shots.
+2. Select randomly shots, fill in the prompt, and feed the LLM to respond to the question.
+3. Store the prompt and the response.
+4. Repeat for an appropriate number of times.

 ## Sample Task: Sentiment Classification
 Classify a movie review as positive (1) or negative (0).
 For each query review:
 1. Select $k^+$ positive and $k^-$ negative examples from a pool